 Central African Republic

-In 2010, Central Africa Republic was ranked 14th among the world’s leading producers of rough diamond, by volume, and 12th among the world’s leading producers of rough diamond, by value.
-The country also produced gold.
+Sectarian violence has dominated the Central African Republic since 2013, when a coup d’état ousted then President François Bozize.
+While an interim President was appointed in early 2014, the country remains in chaos.
+Prior to the 2013 coup d’état, the Central African Republic was ranked 14th among the world’s leading producers of rough diamond by volume, and 12th among the world’s leading producers of rough diamond by value.
+The country also produces gold.
 Subsistence farming was the mainstay of the economy yielding 70% of GDP.
 The World Trade Organization estimated that the mining sector accounted for about 7% of the gross domestic product; rough diamond and timber were the country's leading export products.
 Exploitation of gold and diamonds has so far been exclusively done through artisanal mining.
 Industrial extraction is only expected to start production from 2013.

 EITI CAR published its first report (for the year 2006) in March 2009.
 A second report covering 2007-2009 was published in December 2010.
-EITI CAR adopted its 2010 report on 28 November 2012.
-The terms of reference for the 2011 report were discussed at the MSG's 15 March 2013 meeting.
-Country-wide communications continue through 16 EITI committees at prefecture level.
-CAR was the first compliant country to publish its annual report 2011.
+EITI CAR adopted its 2010 report in November 2012.
+Country-wide dissemination of the results of this report continued through 16 EITI committees at prefecture level in 2011 and 2012.